Dandi, Nigeria: Climatic Condition

 The environment is changing significantly due to climate change, with different parts of the world being affected differently.

+Dandi has a semi-arid climate where rainfall is relatively low and concentrated between June and September.
+The dry season dominates much of the year, with hot daytime temperatures and dusty Harmattan winds.

 Economy

 Agriculture plays a vital role in the livelihoods of Dandi Local Government Area residents, encompassing the cultivation of diverse crops.
 The region's economic activities also encompass fishing, animal husbandry, and trade, facilitated by numerous markets within the Local Government Area where a wide array of goods and services are exchanged between buyers and sellers.